ruthgrace/approvalvote.co/README.md

 ```

 ## to do
-* not printing verification code in log for voting
-* unit testing for existing features
 * feature for opening and closing polls
 * make sure there aren't duplicate options
 * edit poll